ElifSinemAktas/dbt-core/README.md

 ![dbt_debug_1](images/dbt_debug_1.png)

-## Create files for transformation
+## Create sql and yml files for transformation

 Visit https://github.com/dbt-labs/jaffle_shop and get the "models" folder from there and copy the files into your **tutorial_spark/models** folder.